-Tracking performance and reporting on results
+Tracking Performance and Reporting on Results

 Depending on size and available resources, companies should consider reporting annually or periodically to internal and external stakeholders on results achieved, dilemmas and challenges faced, and plans, targets and future commitments.
-Again, this can form part of an annual sustainability or corporate responsibility reporting cycle.
+This can form part of an annual sustainability or corporate responsibility reporting cycle.